 NIRSC represents and promotes the shopping centre industry in Northern Ireland.

 Claire spoke to the group of shopping centre representatives about the difficulties she faces when changing her disabled son Daniel, aged 6 on family days out and shopping trips.

 ‘My aim was really just to encourage the people I was talking to to think about some of the challenges that special needs families face and to ask themselves if there was something they could do within their shopping centres to make life easier especially around their toilet facilities.’

 Claire also used the opportunity to raise awareness of the Changing Places campaign.

 As a Space to Change Champion, Claire has focused on the venues that she visits with her family but as the Space to Change Campaign has grown and interest is growing Claire is being invited on a regular basis to talk about the campaign.

-To help her do this the Firefly Garden would like to recruit more Champions across the country.
+To help her do this, Firefly would like to recruit more Champions across the country.

 Visit our campaign pages to find out more about Space to Change.